 The inner structure of electrical double layers

-For example, if the fluid is a salt solution, then the solid surface can acquire a net electrical charge and counter ions from the salt solution form a so-called electrical double layer (EDL).
+Another important example of an interphase is given if the fluid contains ions (e.g. salt solution).
+Here, the solid surface typically acquires a net electrical charge and counter ions from the salt solution form a so-called electrical double layer (EDL).
 While this phenomenon is long known and used in technological applications, the theoretical understanding of the inner structure is far less clear.
-For instance, the well-established DLVO theory breaks down in very narrow pores or at salt concentrations as early as 10% of saturation.
-We study the structure of such EDLs using the extended surface forces apparatus (eSFA) in collaboration with the Laboratory for Surface Science and Technology at the ETH Zürich, the Paul Scherrer Institute and the University of Illinois, USA.
+For instance, the well-established DLVO theory breaks down in very narrow pores or at salt concentrations as low as 10% of saturation.
+We can study the structure of such EDLs using the extended surface forces apparatus (eSFA) in collaboration with the Laboratory for Surface Science and Technology at the ETH Zürich, the Paul Scherrer Institute and the University of Illinois, USA.
 We find that the salt (counter) ions carry along a hydration shell, forming some a “soft ball” of a few Ångstom size that can layer next to the surface, like tennis balls on the floor of a box.
 We can sense these layers of balls using the high force sensitivity of the instrument and even detect sub-atomic transitions, which are related to the change of hydration water structure in the system.
 Knowing better the inner structure of EDLs is important for biological interaction and also technically relevant fields like rock weathering.

 Critical and supercritical Casimir forces

-At Empa we have built a unique pressurized surface forces apparatus (pSFA) that can be used to study critical and supercritical fluids like CO2 under confinement.
-The new physical insights gained there are potentially important for future technological developments in the area of polymer.
-In particular, we could show that order parameter (=density) fluctuations near the critical point prevail along the extension of the CO2 coexistence line and lead to strong attractive forces in near critical and surprisingly also into supercritical conditions.
+Our unique pressurized surface forces apparatus can also be used to study critical and supercritical fluids like CO2 under confinement.
+The new physical insights gained there are potentially important for future technological developments in the area of polymer processing and polymer foaming.
+In particular, we could show that order parameter (=density) fluctuations near the critical point prevail unexpectedly and measurably along the extension of the CO2 coexistence line and lead to strong attractive forces in near critical and surprisingly also into supercritical conditions.
 This force is expected to have a pore stabilizing effect, for example, during pore formation in polymers processed with critical and supercritical fluids.

 - Schurtenberger, E. and M. Heuberger (2011).
 "The extended surface forces apparatus.
 Part IV: Precision Static Pressure Control."
 Review of Scientific Instruments 82(103902): 8.